Nozawana Oyaki: Nagano’s Specialty Vegetable Bun

-The prefecture where I live, Niigata is adjacent to Nagano Prefecture, so in my city some local specialties of Nagano can be bought in supermarkets.
+The prefecture where I live, Niigata, is adjacent to Nagano Prefecture.
+So in my city, some local specialties of Nagano are available at supermarkets.

 What is Oyaki (おやき)?

-The majority of regions in Nagano have a cold climate and aren’t suitable for producing rice, where the staples whose raw material was wheat flour and/or buckwheat were commonly eaten instead of rice.
+Many regions in Nagano have a cold climate and are unsuitable for producing rice.
+So in the old days, staples mainly used wheat or buckwheat flour, and the locals ate them instead of rice.

-In the flour dough, cooked or pickled vegetables (or edible wild plants) are typically filled, and representative fillings include Nozawana-Zuke (pickled Nozawana) and sweet miso flavored fried eggplant.
+This bun typically contains cooked or pickled vegetables (or edible wild plants), and representative fillings include Nozawana Zuke (pickled Nozawana) and fried eggplants flavored with sweet miso.

 Traditionally, the locals bury those vegetable-stuffed buns into hot ashes in the open hearth called Irori to heat.
 But nowadays, they commonly cook them by frying or steaming.